ProSiebenSat.1 Seeks to Renegotiate Output Deals With U.S. Studios, Increase Local Productions

-As it unveiled its third-quarter results this week, German TV group ProSiebenSat.1 said it was in the process of reviewing its existing output deals with U.S. studios, while planning to ramp up local productions and its digital offering.
+Unveiling its third-quarter results, German TV group ProSiebenSat.1 said it was in the process of reviewing its existing output deals with U.S. studios while planning to ramp up local productions and its digital offering.

 The company’s results show that profit dropped by 8% and revenue fell by 3% during the first nine months of 2018, compared to the same period last year.
 ProSiebenSat.1 said it expects full-year revenue to drop slightly to €4 billion.
-Max Conze, the CEO of ProSiebenSat.1 Media SE, said the banner’s goal was to “increase revenues from €4 to €6 billion in the mid-term – with at least half of this coming from digital,” notably through its banner Studio71.
+Max Conze, the CEO of ProSiebenSat.1 Media SE, said the company’s goal was to “increase revenues from €4 billion to €6 billion in the midterm – with at least half of this coming from digital,” notably through its banner Studio71.

 With regards to its output deals with U.S. studios, Conze said ProSiebenSat.1 “has approached the respective licensors in order to achieve relevant improvements in the scope of rights and/or volume inflow for license volumes both from existing agreements and for future agreements.”